Okla Jones II: Federal judicial service

 On August 25, 1994, Jones was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of Louisiana vacated by Judge Frederick Jacob Reagan Heebe.
 Jones was confirmed by the United States Senate on October 7, 1994, and received his commission on October 11, 1994.
-Jones served in that capacity until his death of leukemia, in New Orleans, Louisiana.
+Jones served in that capacity until his death in 1996 from leukemia in New Orleans.